Shirley Andrews

-Shirley Aldythea Marshall Seymour Andrews (5 November 1915 – 15 September 2001) was an Australian biochemist, dancer, researcher and Aboriginal rights activist.
+Shirley Aldythea Marshall Seymour Andrews (5 November 1915 – 15 September 2001) was an Australian biochemist, dancer, researcher, and Aboriginal rights activist.

 Early life and education

-Andrews was born on November 5, 1915, to Doris Andrews and Arthur Andrews.
-Andrews grew up in Sandringham, Victoria, living with her mother, grandmother and uncle.
+Shirley Aldythea Andrews, also known as Shirley Aldythea Seymour Marshall and Shirley Seymour, was born on 5 November 1915, to Doris Andrews and Arthur Andrews.
+Andrews grew up in Sandringham, Victoria, living with her mother, grandmother, and uncle.
 She attended school at Miss Montford's school, in Sandringham, until the age of eleven.
-Later, she boarded at St Michael's grammar in St Kilda, Victoria.
+Later, she boarded at St Michael's Grammar in St Kilda, Victoria.

 After graduating from St Michael's, Andrews enrolled in a science course at the University of Melbourne, from 1934 to 1937.
 In her first years at university she rented houses and apartments with her mother in the Melbourne area.

 Andrews also began to learn ballet during her time at university.
 She took lessons from Edouard Borovansky and later became interested in Australian folk dance.
 Andrews helped establish the folk dance society and the Victorian folk music club, meanwhile continuing her studies at university.
 She wrote a book on traditional dancing in Australia.
-In 1994 she was awarded the Medal of the Order of Australia (OAM) for "service to folklore through the study of Australian traditional social dancing".

 After completing her Bachelor of Science degree, Andrews was offered a Caroline Kay scholarship to the veterinary school at Melbourne University.
 After accepting the scholarship offer, Andrews worked at the Veterinary School for six years, doing biochemical testing on animal tissue and fluids.

 Career

 Following her time at Melbourne University, Andrews joined the CSIRO (Commonwealth Scientific and Industrial Research Organisation) in 1947, as a research officer.
 Later on, the organisation (CSIRO) became aware of a relationship that had developed between Andrews and Bill Bird, the secretary of the Seamen's Union.
 The ASIO (Australian Security Intelligence Organisation) informed the CSIRO of the connection, causing Andrews to find it difficult to continue her works at the organisation.
 Andrews left the CSIRO in 1953.

-After leaving CSIRO, Andrews took a position as Senior Biochemist at the Royal Park Psychiatric Hospital in Victoria.
+After leaving CSIRO, in 1953 Andrews was hired by John Cade to run the clinical laboratory at the Royal Park Psychiatric Hospital in Victoria.
+Her title was Senior Biochemist.
 She held this position for over twenty years, leaving in 1977.
-At Royal Park she worked to establish safe methods of using lithium to treat symptoms of manic depressive illness (now bipolar disorder).
+At Royal Park she tested lithium blood levels using a flame spectrophotometer.
+She also worked to establish safe methods of using lithium to treat symptoms of manic depressive illness (now bipolar disorder).
 It was while working in this area that she discovered that bromureide (bromide) drugs — widely used as a tranquilliser at the time — instigated symptoms of mental illness.
 This led to significant reduction in the use of bromide.
+In 1965, she published her findings in an article in the Medical Journal of Australia.
+In 1969, Maurice Serry and Andrews published their research on the estimation of lithium levels in psychiatric patients.
+She retired from the hospital in 1977.